Please help support Film Music Review.

 The score as it stands in the movie is a hodgepodge.
 Most of it is Tiomkin, but because of the accelerated release date, a great deal of it was chopped up, switched around, and in many cases, replaced by cues from other movies...We recorded the complete score as Tiomkin originally intended it, unheard since 1946.

 Tiomkin had a special fondness for using familiar tunes in his film scores and he uses "Buffalo Gals" (for George and Mary/ Jimmy Stewart and Donna Reed) as his main theme, as well as "Twinkle, Twinkle Little Star" (for Clarence Odbody AS2/ Henry Travers).

-Fortunately this great Tiomkin was discovered, recorded, and released on Telarc, though it is now hard to find and has become a collector's item [see Recommended CDs below]
+Fortunately this great Tiomkin film score was discovered, recorded, and released on Telarc [see Recommended CDs below]